Quadriffis/immortal-millionaire/initial-drafts/9 - financial independence.md

 The goal of money management is to become fi/re: Financially Independent / Retired.

 The magic that makes this possible is that you can make your money generate income through relatively low risk investment strategies that have stood the test of time.
-We live in a golden age for those who take time to decypher the basic rules of our monetary system.
+We live in a golden age for those who take time to decipher the basic rules of our monetary system.

-THe idea behind fi/re is that you invest a certain amount of money that will on a yearly basis generate income for you.
+The idea behind fi/re is that you invest a certain amount of money that will on a yearly basis generate income for you.
 The amazing thing there is that the amount of money you have does not decrease on a yearly basis, meaning you can hypothetically live off of it forever.

 Note: many people who reach fi/re do not actually retire, but rather spend time only on jobs/clients/projects that they really enjoy.
 They feel no pressure to take a job they don't like.